 Our Team

-Our team is made up of passionate people committed to driving research towards a world free of Sanfilippo Syndrome.
+Our team is made up of passionate people committed to driving research towards a world free of Sanfilippo syndrome.

-Dr Lisa Melton, Research Manager
+Dr Lisa Melton, Head of Research

 Dr Melton has more than 20 years’ experience in research management and research communication.
 She has a PhD in Neuroscience from Newcastle University in the UK.